bent0077/bent0077.github.io/aboutme.md

 title: About me
 ---

-My name is sashea.
-I like cats and I have the following qualities:
+My name is Sashea.
+I like everything about cats and I have the following qualities:

-- Loves cats
-- Thinks cats are great
+- I'm a great cook.
-- Thinks cats are cool
-- Thinks cats are superior to humans
-- Thinks cats are better than dogs
+- I can spin around really fast without getting sick.
+- Sometimes I'm nice.
+- Personal interest in cats/ cat related stuff.

 What else do you need to know?